 You can also make a gift to the Garden through a "temporary" trust that gives the annual income from the trust to the Garden for a specific number of years.
 Then the trust terminates and the assets, generally appreciated, are returned to your children or grandchildren.
 The Charitable Lead Trust is one of the few ways to reduce or eliminate gift, estate, and generation-skipping taxes that might otherwise be due when you leave assets to your children or grandchildren.

 You may make a gift of commercial or residential real estate to Queens Botanical Garden and receive substantial financial benefits.
 If the property is given outright, you will receive a charitable income tax deduction based on the appraised value of the property.

-For more information or to set an appointment, please contact Darcy Hector, Director of Marketing & Development, at 718.886.3800, ext.
+For more information or to set an appointment, please contact Stephanie Ehrlich, Director of Development, at 718.886.3800, ext.
 330, or email@example.com.

 Photo: Jeff Goldberg/Esto

 Copyright 2006 Queens Botanical Garden | 43-50 Main Street, Flushing, NY 11355